 Third-party browser cookies are facing extinction, though not without pushback from some factions.
-Google plans to phase them out over the next couple of years.
+Google plans to phase them out over the next several years.
 This has significant implications for entire industries, like global publishing and advertising, and at a more granular level, for many individuals online, as Google’s Chrome browser has a nearly 70 percent market share.

 Google’s plan, back in mid-2021, was to replace third-party browser cookies with Federated Learning of Cohorts, or FloC.
 As of late January 2022, however, FloC is dead, and Google’s proposed replacement for it is Topics.
 Whether Topics will be viable long-term, or face the same future as FloC, remains to be seen.